Newton Public Library is an Equal Opportunity Employer and ADAAA and values diversity in its workforce.

 - Education equivalent to sophomore in high school, minimum 16 years of age; High School Diploma or GED preferred.

-Submit Newton Public Library Application Form with cover letter, resume, and 3 references to: Marianne Eichelberger, Library Director, Newton Public Library, 720 N Oak, Newton, KS 67114, meichelb @ newtonplks.org.
+Complete and submit the Newton Public Library Application Form to: Dr. Cari Cusick, Newton Public Library, 720 N Oak, Newton, KS 67114, or email to: ccusick @ newtonplks.org.
 EEO.
 You may also submit a resume and/or cover letter (optional).